elthariel/esgi-iac/README.md

 - The cluster and the app provisioning code must be organized in dedicated terraform modules, and used from the main program
-- The terraform state of your main program MUST be stored in a remote (i.e. non-local) backend
+- The terraform state of your main program MUST be stored in a remote (i.e. non-local) backend.
+Stating it more explicitly, use `backend "s3" {}`
+- It MUST be possible to deploy your app using only 3 commands,
+  - One to build and push the docker container (docker build)
-- It MUST be possible to deploy your app using only 2 commands, one to provision the state bucket, another to provision the terraform cluster and all the kubernetes resources required to deploy your app in the cluster.
-There SHOULD be no other manual actions required.
+  - One to provision the state bucket  using tf
+  - A last one to provision the terraform cluster and all the kubernetes resources required to deploy your app in the cluster.
+There MUST be no other manual actions required.
 It means there must be 2 terraform programs.
 - Your app MUST be available publicly on the Internet (you can use a LoadBalancer, or a NodePort.
 The latter is cheaper)